rabbitmq/rabbitmq-server/deps/amqp10_client/README.md

       exit(credited_timeout)
 end.

-%% create a new message using a delivery-tag, body and indicate
+%% Create a new message using a delivery-tag, body and indicate
-%% it's settlement status (true meaning no disposition confirmation
+%% its settlement status (true meaning no disposition confirmation
 %% will be sent by the receiver).
 OutMsg = amqp10_msg:new(<<"my-tag">>, <<"my-body">>, true),
 ok = amqp10_client:send_msg(Sender, OutMsg),